alec-c4/kickstart/README.md

 $ rails db:migrate
 ```

-Fill creadentials file with keys, following example in `credentials.example` file.
+Fill credentials file with keys, following example in `credentials.example` file.
 Key for LockBox you can create in rails consoole with

 ``` ruby
 Lockbox.generate_key